 • The Disability Discrimination Act is Commonwealth legislation that makes discrimination on the grounds of disability unlawful in a wide range of situations.
-The Act requires that people who have a disability be given equal opportunity to participate in the full range of economic, social, cultural and political activities that occur across society.
+The Act requires that people with disabilities be given equal opportunity to participate in the full range of economic, social, cultural, and political activities that occur across society.